JonatanESalinas/nursing_home_robot/README.md

 ![Interfaz_PillBot](https://user-images.githubusercontent.com/38736789/143507270-3d6ce94a-1934-4592-a9e7-119cdb4861b2.jpeg)

 ## Interface functionalities
 It is possible for a nurse of the nursing home to login into the GUI application using the corresponding credentials.
 In this case, use `Username` as the Username and `Password` as the Password.
-Once you clic in the "Iniciar Sesion" button, the different tabs of the GUI will be activated.
+Once you click in the "Iniciar Sesion" button, the different tabs of the GUI will be activated.

 ![Interfaz_PillBot_user](https://user-images.githubusercontent.com/38736789/143507331-b3191802-e819-4d17-858f-f16c4698868a.jpeg)

-### Schedules tab (Horario del dia) ⚙️
+### Day schedule tab (Horario del dia) ⚙️

 In the Schedules tab ("Horario del dia" in Spanish), the nurse can program the robot to deliver medicine to a specific elderly person, at a specific hour.
 The nurse just need to select the elderly patient from the combo box, and specify the hour at which the robot will visit that person.
 When the "Guardar" button is clicked, the walk is scheduled in the robot's itinerary.

 ![Horario_del_dia](https://user-images.githubusercontent.com/38736789/143507470-637ebb9e-223d-4f59-bce8-68d7f348430a.jpeg)

-When its time, the robot will visit the elder person's room to deliver medicine.
+When its time, the robot will visit the elderly person's room to deliver medicine.
 When the robot arrives to the room, it will reproduce an audio to anounce its arrival (using mpg321).

 Once the robot has arrived and has said a phrase, the nurse must pass the card in front of the RFID sensor for authentication purposes.
 Once done, the correct pillbox will be opened, for the nurse to take the pills and give them to the elderly person.
 When this is finished, the nurse must push the button on the robot, to indicate that the pillbox must close.
 In the simulation, the authentication of the nurse using the RFID sensor and the card, and the opening of the pillbox is omitted.